axonops/axonops-cassandra-dev-cluster/kubernetes/README.md

-# Cassandra with AxonOps in Docker
+# Cassandra with AxonOps in Kubernetes

+The following configuration can be used to create an Apache Cassandra cluster that uses [AxonOps](https://axonops.com) for monitoring.
+Whilst the [docker-compose](../docker-comopse.yml) in the parent directory is meant to run a local AxonOps server with all its dependencies, this Kubernetes condfiguration uses the AxonOps SaaS platform.

 ## AxonOps Agent